 - Identify five shrubs, five trees, and one ground cover, being sure that you select examples of different shapes, sizes, and textures.
 With the help of your counselor or a local nursery, choose plants that will grow in your area.
 Bring pictures of the different planting materials or, if possible, examples of their branches, leaves, or flowers to a troop meeting.
 Be prepared to tell how you might use each in the design of a landscape.

-- Look at and study a place of worship or school grounds to find the
+at and study a place of worship, school grounds, or a public building

-place where most people arrive by bus or car.
-Show you can do the following:
+and identify where most people arrive by bus or car.
+Then do the :following:

-- Using a measuring tape, measure and draw the entry and its nearby area using a scale of 1/8 inch equal to 1 foot on an 11-by-17-inch piece of paper.
-Be sure to include the driveway and the wall and door where people enter the school or place of worship.
-Indicate any sidewalks, structures, trees, and plants within the study area.
-Make a copy of this plan to save the original, then do 4b and 4c using the copies.
+- Using a measuring tape, measure and draw the main site entry and its nearby area.
+Define the scale of your drawing.
+Be sure to include the driveway and sidewalk or path that leads to the building’s main entry.
+Indicate any sidewalks, structures, trees and plants, lights, drains, utilities, or other site furnishings within the study area.
+Make two copies of this plan and save the original, then do 4b and 4c using the copies.

-- On one copy, use directional arrows to indicate where the water drains across the site, where ditches occur, and where water stands for a longer period of time.
+- .
+On one copy of your site plan, use directional arrows to indicate where the water drains across the site, where ditches occur, and where water stands for a longer period of time.